Jamaican Rice and Peas

 Ingredients

-• 1 cup of dried red kidney beans or pigeon peas, soaked overnight and drained
+• 1 cup (200 g) dried red kidney beans or pigeon peas, soaked overnight and drained

 Instructions

-3. Stir in the coconut milk, green onions, thyme, scotch bonnet pepper, allspice, salt, pepper and rice.
+3. Do not drain the cooking liquid.
+Stir in the coconut milk, scallions, Scotch bonnet pepper, thyme, allspice, salt, black pepper, and rinsed rice.

 Recommended Products